Attention & Memory Lab

 - Dr. Jim Neely and the Attention, Memory, and Priming Lab at University at Albany, SUNY..

-- Dr. Jason Watson and the Cognitive Science Lab at the University of Utah.
+- Dr. Jason Watson and the Cognitive Science Lab at CU Denver.

 CURRENT PHENOMENA INVESTIGATED INCLUDE...

-- Instructional and proportional manipulations in semantic priming tasks.
+- Instructional and proportional manipulations in semantic priming and Stroop tasks.

-- Discrimination healthy aging from the earliest stages of Alzheimer's Disease.
+- Discriminating healthy aging from the earliest stages of Alzheimer's Disease.

 - Individual differences in working memory capacity.